Group Members

 Ben Jones

-Clinical Senior Lecturer, Group Leader
+Clinical Associate Professor, Group Leader

 • Ben Jones is a clinical senior lecturer and group leader.
 After training as a doctor he did his PhD at Imperial College with Steve Bloom and Tricia Tan, focussing on the GLP-1 receptor biology.
 He made some of the early discoveries about the role of biased agonism as a way to improve the therapeutic targeting of the GLP-1R in pancreatic islets, and has continued to expand this work to GLP-1R in other systems, and to other metabolically relevant GPCRs.